-DrPH students are expected to engage in one or more applied practice experiences in which they must complete at least one project that is meaningful for an organization and that advances public health practice.
-The practicum provides students an opportunity to apply the knowledge and skills being acquired through their coursework and further develop and demonstrate attainment of program competencies.
+DrPH students are expected to engage in one or more applied practice experiences (APE) in which they must complete at least one project that is meaningful for an organization and that advances public health practice.
+The APE provides students an opportunity to apply the knowledge and skills being acquired through their coursework and further develop and demonstrate attainment of program competencies.
 Relevant organizations include governmental, non-governmental, non-profit, industrial, or for-profit settings, and may be the student's own work setting.
 The work product may be a single project or a set of related projects that demonstrate depth of competence.
 It may be a discrete experience or integrated into program coursework.

-In addition to the practicum deliverable, a separate practicum reflection paper is required.
+In addition to the APE deliverable, a separate APE reflection paper is required.

-Students can identify projects in classes to meet their practicum requirement, if the project identified is an application of the classroom learning to a "real world" setting (including the student's worksite, or for another external organization).
-Alternatively, students can design their own practicum not directly tied to any specific class if the practicum meets the other requirements.
+Students could identify projects in classes to meet their APE requirement, if the project identified is an application of the classroom learning to a "real world" setting (including the student's worksite that would not be part of their normal job responsibilities, or for another external organization).
+Alternatively, students can design their own APE not directly tied to any specific class if the APE meets the other requirements.